Rook placements in $G_2$ and $F_4$ and associated coadjoint orbits: Andr e's theory

-\sect{Andr\`e's theory} In this section, we briefly recall Andr\`e's results from \cite{Andre95}, which will be needed in the sequel.
+In this section, we briefly recall Andr\'e's results from \cite{Andre95}, which will be needed in the sequel.
 Throughout this section, $\Phi$ will be of type $A_{n-1}$.
-As usual, we identify the set of positive roots with the following subset of the Euclidean space $\Rp^n$ with the standard inner product:
+As usual, we identify the set of positive roots with the following subset of the Euclidean space $\Rp^n$: